NeilsC/moxcli/README.md

 I welcome any feature requests or bug reports!
 Please submit an issue [here](https://github.com/NeilsC/moxcli/issues).

+## Features

+Moxcli just has some basic features at the moment.
+It can output a list of your decks, export the contents of a single (public) deck, or export the contents of all of your decks into text files.
+See the Usage section below for details.

 ## Installation

 Eventually I'd like to make installation easier, but for now there are some manual steps involved.